anniesullie/LCP_Examples/speed_index_vs_lcp/README.md

 you'll see some dots that are outliers, where Largest Contentful Paint doesn't really match Speed Index.

 I picked a few of these outliers in the mobile chart, and looked into them using the following method:
-* Loaded page in Chrome devtools performance panel to find the timing and element that was the largest contentful paint
+* Loaded page in Chrome devtools performance panel to find the timing and element that was the Largest Contentful Paint
-* Saved the timeline and ran it through [speedline](https://github.com/paulirish/speedline) to get the speed index.
+* Saved the timeline and ran it through [speedline](https://github.com/paulirish/speedline) to get the Speed Index.

 ## Outliers where Largest Contenful Paint is much later than Speed Index

-HttpArchive on mobile uses a slow network connection, and the mobile outliers I saw where largest contentful paint was much later than speed index all had a slow-loading hero image as the largest contentful paint.
+HttpArchive on mobile uses a slow network connection, and the mobile outliers I saw where Largest Contentful Paint was much later than speed index all had a slow-loading hero image as the Largest Contentful Paint.
+For images, largest contentful paint occurs when the image is fully loaded and painted, which can be significantly later than speed index on slow connections for pages with very large images.
+I believe this behavior lines up well with the metric's intent of displaying when main content is displayed, but in some cases the user may have difficulty distinguishing when the image is fully loaded vs mostly loaded, such as the news.google.com case below.

 ### https://files.google.com

-On this page, the largest contentful paint is a big hero image which takes a long time to load under slow network conditions.
+On this page, the Largest Contentful Paint is a big hero image which takes a long time to load under slow network conditions.
 Many visual updates occur during this time, and since Speed Index is an average it occurs earlier in the load.

 1664ms: First paint | 3002ms: Speed Index | 5533ms: Hero image still loading | 8686ms: Hero image loaded, LCP